Generalized Kullback-Leibler Divergence Loss: Method

 \subsection{Decoupled Kullback-Leibler Divergence Loss}

-Previous works~\cite{kd, dkd, zhang2019theoretically, cui2021learnable} incorporate the KL loss into their algorithms without exploring its inherent working mechanism.
-The objective of this paper is to uncover the driving force behind gradient optimization through an examination of the KL loss function.
+Previous works~\cite{kd, zhang2019theoretically, cui2021learnable} incorporate the KL loss into their methods without explicitly exploring its inherent working mechanism.
+The goal of this paper is to uncover the driving force behind gradient-based optimization by examining the KL loss function.
 With the backpropagation rule in training optimization, the derivative gradients are as follows,

 where $\Delta \mathbf{m}_{j,k} = \mathbf{o}_{m}^{j} - \mathbf{o}_{m}^{k}$, and $\Delta \mathbf{n}_{j,k} = \mathbf{o}_{n}^{j} - \mathbf{o}_{n}^{k}$.

 Leveraging the antiderivative technique alongside the structured gradient information, we introduce a novel formulation called the Decoupled Kullback-Leibler (DKL) Divergence loss, as presented in Theorem~\ref{thm:thm_dkl}.
 The DKL loss is designed to be equivalent to the KL loss while offering a more analytically tractable alternative for further exploration and study.